Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

-Note that the constant $c$ from Proposition~\ref{pro:path} can be made arbitrarily large by setting $L_1$ and $p$ properly.
-Therefore, $\sum_{b=0}^\infty f_b(t)$ can be made smaller than $1$, which completes the proof since
+Note that, as needed, the bound above does not depend on $t$; this will allows us to derive a bound for the survival of $\eta^1$ that is uniformly bounded away from $0$ as $t$ grows to infinity.
+Note also that the constant $c$ from Proposition~\ref{pro:path} can be made arbitrarily large by setting $L_1$ and $p$ properly.
+Therefore, $\sum_{b=b_0}^\infty f_b(t)$ can be made smaller than $1$, and in fact goes to zero with $b_0$.
+Regarding the case $b\leq b_0$, for each $k\geq 1$ let $\mathcal{K}_k$ be the set of $(k,i)$ such that $R_k^\couter(i)\cap \{e_1,2e_1,\ldots,b_0 e_1\}$.
+Note that there exists a constant $c_b$ depending on $b_0$ such that the cardinality of $\mathcal{K}_k$ is at most $c_b$ for all $k$.
+Then, using Lemma~\ref{lem:rhoexpanded}, we have

+which can be made arbitrarily small since $a$ can be made large enough by choosing $L_1$ large and $p$ small.
+This concludes this part of the proof, since

 Now we turn to the proof of positive speed of growth for $\eta^1$.
-Note that $\eta^1\cup\eta^2$ is stochastically dominated by a first passage percolation process where the passage times are i.i.d.\ exponential random variables of rate $1+\lambda$, because the minimum between two independent exponential random variables of rates $r_1$ and $r_2$ is itself an exponential random variable of rate $r_1+r_2$.
+Note that $\eta^1\cup\eta^2$ is stochastically dominated by a first passage percolation process where the passage times are at least i.i.d.\ exponential random variables of rate $2$, because $\eta^2$ is slower than a first passage percolation of exponential passage times of rate $1$.
 Then, by the shape theorem we have that there exists a constant $c>0$ large enough such that

 Now fix any $t$, take $c$ as above, and set $\kappa= 1+\frac{\log t}{\lr{\log\log t}^2}$.
 For any large enough $a$ depending on $L_1$ and $p$, we have